jarelllama/Scam-Blocklist/README.md

 ### How the list is formed

-- The script searches Google with a list of search terms almost exclusively used in scam sites.
+- The script searches Google with a list of search terms almost exclusively used in scam sites
 - Domains are extracted
 - Unique domains are added to the blocklist
 - The blocklist is check against a whitelist (scam reporting sites, forums, genuine stores, etc.)